The Japan Airlines First Class Lounge in Terminal 2 at Tokyo Narita airport

 The Japan Airlines First Class Lounge on Level 4

-I sat myself down briefly, got myself a very small latte and was advised that I could request a shower via an app that I could access through a QR code on my table.
-Showers were available to book from 7:30am.
+I sat down briefly, ordered a very small latte, and was told that showers could be booked via an app accessed through a QR code on the table.
+Shower bookings opened at 7:30am.

 The Japan Airlines Sakura Lounge